orbs-network/single-nominator/README.md

 ## Go-to solution for validators

 This smart contract is intended to be the go-to solution for TON validators that have enough stake to validate by themselves.
 The other available alternatives are:
-* using a [hot wallet](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/wallet3-code.fc) directly (insecure since a cold wallet is needed to prevent theft if the validator node is hacked)
+* using a [hot wallet](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/wallet3-code.fc) (insecure since a cold wallet is needed to prevent theft if the validator node is hacked)
 * using [restricted-wallet](https://github.com/EmelyanenkoK/nomination-contract/blob/master/restricted-wallet/wallet.fc) (which is unmaintained and has unresolved attack vectors like gas drainage attacks)
 * using [Nominator Pool](https://github.com/ton-blockchain/nominator-pool) with max_nominators_count = 1 (unnecessarily complex with a larger attack surface)